-Hairline Cracks in Concrete
+2. Hairline Cracks in Concrete

-Hairline cracks can develop in concrete foundations as the concrete cures.
-Hairline cracks don’t cause problems with the stability of this foundation but do cause leakage problems.
+Hairline cracks in new concrete slab don’t cause problems with the stability of this foundation but do cause leakage problems.

 If the cracks appear shortly after pouring a concrete foundation, concrete might have been mixed poorly or poured too quickly.